seralexeev/untype/packages/orm/README.md

 The ORM implementation is based on two main parts:

--   TypeScript types that repeat the behavior of PostGraphile and allow outputting query results from selectors.
+-   TypeScript types that repeat the behavior of PostGraphile and infer result types from selectors.
--   A runtime GraphQL query document generator from the selector.
+-   A runtime GraphQL query document generator that uses schema and selector side by side.

 At the code-writing stage, recursive types and the compiler, based on the entity description, allow writing correct code using type checking and autocomplete.
 Knowing the types of entities, the compiler outputs the results, finding a correspondence between the selector key and the entity description.
 The type does this recursively, key by key, processing nullable types, collections, and field overrides.

 Since there is no information about types and entities at runtime, the query builder traverses the selector tree and matches it with the GraphQL schema provided by PostGraphile.
 For each selector key, it picks the right type, filters, limits, and other arguments are taken out into query arguments and it builds a GraphQL query document.
-Then it sends the query to the server and receives the result.
-Since it is assumed that the entity descriptions are up-to-date, you can simply return the query result, which will correspond one-to-one with the selector type output by the compiler.
+Then it passes the query to PostGraphile receives the result.
+Since it is assumed that the entity descriptions are up-to-date, it can simply return the query result, which will correspond one-to-one with the selector type output by the compiler.

 The code generator does something similar, but in the reverse order.
-Using the GraphQL schema, it generates TypeScript entity descriptions.
+Using the GraphQL schema, it generates type definitions for every entity.